cyberbotics/webots-doc/guide/using-the-e-puck-robot.md

 The e-puck model in Webots is depicted in [this figure](#the-e-puck-model-in-webots).
-This model includes support for the differential wheel motors (encoders are also simulated as position sensors), the infra-red sensors for proximity and light measurements, the accelerometer, the camera, the 8 surrounding LEDs, the body and front LEDs; the other e-puck devices are not yet simulated in the current model.
+This model includes support for the differential wheel motors (encoders are also simulated, as position sensors), the infra-red sensors for proximity and light measurements, the accelerometer, the camera, the 8 surrounding LEDs, the body and front LEDs; the other e-puck devices are not yet simulated in the current model.
 Besides standard e-puck devices, the model also